kanglicheng/code-school/rails/projects/first_routes/README.md

 Remember that all a route does is match on the **HTTP method** and the **url path** (it does this with a **regular expression**, if you know what that is already).
-The controller then sends the request on to the specified action on the specified controller.
+The matched route then instantiates an instance of the specified controller and calls the specified action on it.

 We have our initial routes now and have the endpoints necessary to manage a `User` resource.
 Notice though that our routes point to a